Apple announces new personal AI 'Apple Intelligence,' and partners with OpenAI to bring ChatGPT support to Siri

 Language and writing are essential for communication and work.

-Apple Intelligence uses large-scale language models to make many everyday tasks easier and faster.
+Apple Intelligence's built-in large-scale language models make many everyday tasks easier and faster.

-For example, iPhone can prioritize notifications so you get the important ones while minimizing distractions.
+For example, your iPhone can prioritize notifications so you get the important ones while minimizing distractions.

 Apple Intelligence also powers all-new writing tools.